isaacnmm/pestpolicy-hugo2XX/content/posts/does-salt-kill-bed-bugs/index.md

 ##  **Salt and Baking Soda on Bed Bugs**

 The chances are that you have heard about using salt and baking soda to kill bed bugs.
 For a long time, people have used salt and baking soda to clean around the house.
 Some also use it to clean their teeth.
-The idea in this belief is that salt and baking soda can be used to suck moisture from the body of [bed bugs to kill](https://pestpolicy.com/does-vinegar-kill-bed-bugs/) them.
+The idea in this belief is that salt and baking soda can be used to suck moisture from the body of [bed bugs to kill](https://pestpolicy.com/does-vinegar-kill-bed-bugs/)them.

 However, this cannot happen as long as their waxy shell is not broken into.